-- A. Application.
-The application shall state the provision from which a variance is being sought, the period of time for which the variance is to apply, the reason for which the variance is sought, a primary contact person that will be onsite and accessible during the time the variance will be in effect, and any other supporting information which the Sheriff may reasonably require. - B. Review Considerations.
+- B. Review Considerations.
 The Sheriff shall consider: - 1.
 The nature and duration of the sound emitted; - 2.
 Whether the public health, safety or welfare is endangered; - 3.
 If compliance with this chapter would produce a benefit to the public; and, - 4.
 Whether previous permits have been issued and the applicant's record of compliance. - C. Time Duration of Variance.
 A variance may be granted for a specific time interval only. - D. The Sheriff shall within ten (10) days deny the application, approve it, or approve it subject to conditions. - E. The Sheriff's decision may be appealed to the Board of County Commissioners.
 Notice of Appeal must be delivered to the Board of County Commissioners within thirty (30) days from the date of the Sheriff's decision.
-The Board shall review the application de novo and within fifteen (15) days, deny the application, approve it, or approve it subject to conditions. - F. During the time the variance will be in effect, a copy of the variance approval and the phone number for the primary contact identified in the variance application shall be posted on the site in a location adjacent to the public right of way, or where the site is not adjacent to public right of way, in a location on the site reasonably anticipated to provide the public notice of the variance approval. - G. The authority granting the variance may at any time before or during the operation of any variance revoke the variance for good cause, including but not limited to failure to post the notice required in subsection F.
+The Board shall review the application de novo and within fifteen (15) days, deny the application, approve it, or approve it subject to conditions. - F. The authority granting the variance may at any time before or during the operation of any variance revoke the variance for good cause.